 - Allow plenty of time to arrive by car (depending on your starting point).
 Keep in mind that traffic can be very heavy getting into the Epcot parking lot.
 Expect backups extending onto World Drive and surrounding roads.

 - Allow time for security checks and dropping off gEAR bags.
 Again, expect lines here up to 10 or 15 minutes.

 - Allow time for a port-a-potty stop before the race (we’ve been in lines as long as 20-30 minutes).

-- If doing the half or full marathon, then allow 15-20 minutes to walk to race start.
-Disney encourages runners to start walking to the corrals by 4:30 am.
+- If doing the half or full marathon, then allow 15-20 minutes to walk to the race start.

 - Disney encourages you to line up in your corral at least 30 minutes before the race start.